apache/flink/docs/content/docs/ops/state/unaligned_checkpoints.md

 You should use unaligned checkpoints if your checkpointing durations are very high due to backpressure.
 Then, checkpointing time becomes mostly independent of the end-to-end latency.
-Be aware unaligned checkpointing adds to I/O to the state backends, so you shouldn't use it when the I/O to the state backend is actually the bottleneck during checkpointing.
+Be aware unaligned checkpointing adds to I/O to the state storage, so you shouldn't use it when the I/O to the state storage is actually the bottleneck during checkpointing.

 ### Alignment timeout